fiyinrotimi/PORTFOLIO/README.md

 This project presents a longitudinal comparative study (2018–2024) of agricultural productivity across two distinct ecological zones: the Temperate Maritime climate of Ireland and the Tropical climate of Nigeria.
 By integrating soil chemical data (N−P−K) with environmental metrics (Rainfall/Temperature), this interactive solution identifies the drivers of crop performance and nutrient efficiency across borders.
  ### <img width="840" height="724" alt="Ireland vs Nigeria Dashboard" src="https://github.com/user-attachments/assets/943caa21-8df7-446c-9331-9819dd2c6070" />

+ ## **The Problem Statement:**
- * **The Problem Statement:** The "Yield Gap" Challenge Global food security is hindered by a widening productivity gap between developed and developing agricultural systems.
+ * **The "Yield Gap"** Challenge Global food security is hindered by a widening productivity gap between developed and developing agricultural systems.
  * **The Efficiency Paradox:** Despite high land availability, tropical systems often see lower returns on fertilizer inputs compared to temperate systems.
  * **Climate Leaching:** Traditional soil management often ignores the impact of high-intensity precipitation on nutrient availability, leading to environmental waste.
  * **Static Reporting:** A lack of integrated, real-time tools prevents researchers from visualizing the intersection of chemistry and climate.
+ ## **Strategic Recommendations**
+* **Precision Management**: Shift from "blanket fertilization" to site-specific Nitrogen Stabilization in tropical regions to mitigate leaching.
+* **Climate-Smart Selection**: Deploy crop varieties specifically bred for high-rainfall zones, as identified in the Climate Correlation analysis.
+* **Digital Scaling** : Expand the use of interactive BI tools at the farm-gate level to allow for real-time soil health interventions.
 * **Tools:**  Power BI Desktop using advanced features like Edit Interactions, Synced Slicers, and Geographic Data Categorization.